 If she said something after that, I don’t remember, as those four words reverberated over and over in my head.

-I was unbearably sad and berated myself wickedly for not having known this vital part of him while he was still living.
+I felt unbearably sad, tortured for not having known this vital part of him while he was still living.
 The more I saw, the more twisted and wrenched with remorse I was for not having seen his art while I could still tell him how much I loved it.

 It wasn’t until much later that I realized my feelings would probably not have been that important to him.
 A true artist, and the son of two artists, David painted – as all artists should – for himself.

 David kept only a small circle of friends.
 He was a good dad and crazy about his kids, but his spare time was spent creating.
 As a result of living a life of few distractions, he leaves behind an incredible body of work.

 It’s difficult enough dealing with the sudden disappearance of someone from our lives, but what can make it even harder is what the end of someone’s life reveals to us about ourselves.
 That I didn’t follow through on his invitation to see his art still sears me with remorse.
 My guess is that David was most himself when he painted and I missed seeing that.
 My loss.

 With David’s death, an artist vanished leaving no written exchanges, no daily banter on social media, but instead a drawer full of hidden treasures, evidence that he had indeed been present.
 He was here.